Vauxhall Grandland X review - Reliability and safety

 The concept of platform sharing has significantly boosted reliability and safety in recent years.
 Such is the case with the latest Vauxhall Grandland X, which shares its underpinnings and many parts with the excellent Peugeot 3008 SUV.

 As such, both cars gained a full five-star Euro NCAP crash test rating when they were tested in 2016 (Peugeot) and 2017 (Vauxhall) – with solid scores across the board.
-The Vauxhall gained an 84 per cent rating for adult occupant protection, and 87 per cent for child occupant protection.
-Pedestrian protection was rated at 63 per cent, while the Grandland X was given a 60 per cent score in the safety assist category.
+The Vauxhall gained an 84% rating for adult occupant protection, and 87% for security of child occupants.
+Pedestrian protection was rated at 63%, while the Grandland X was given a 60% score in the safety assist category.
 Whichever way you look at it, Vauxhall’s largest SUV is a safe family car.

-Vauxhall’s old seven-year warranty is no longer applicable to its new cars, which means all Grandland X SUVs come with a three-year/60,000-mile guarantee.
+All Grandland X SUVs come with a three-year/60,000-mile guarantee.
 While it’ll be of little consequence to many motorists, Vauxhall actually offers that warranty without a mileage cap for the first year.
-So, if you were to cover 80,000 miles in the first 12 months, for example, your car would still be covered.

 The policy is competitive, if not class leading.
 Kia continues to offer a seven-year/100,000-mile warranty, while Hyundai’s five-year/unlimited-mileage deal is particularly appealing for higher-mileage motorists.